How we compare

 Per-lesson commission (most common)

 The dominant model.
-The platform sits between tutor and student for every lesson: students pay the platform per lesson, the platform pays the tutor minus a commission deduction, and the platform's involvement is ongoing for as long as the tutoring relationship continues.
+The platform sits between tutor and student for every lesson.
+Students pay the platform per lesson, and the platform pays the tutor minus a commission deduction.
+The platform's involvement continues for as long as the tutoring relationship does.

 • Spires publishes a sliding fee structure on its help centre: a 35% standard platform fee that drops by 1% every 5 hours of tuition completed on a given job, down to a 20% minimum.

 • Tutorful describes its model as a "service fee on top of the tutor's rate" paid by the student, with tutors receiving their full advertised rate (not as a deduction from earnings).
-The exact percentage is not publicly disclosed on its primary pages — see Tutorful's how it works page for its own description.
+The exact percentage isn't publicly disclosed on its primary pages; see Tutorful's how it works page for its own description.
+Full Tutorful vs Tutorperch comparison.

 Monthly subscription unlock